Could it be colic?

 Your baby may have colic if:

-- He is healthy, and well, but cries a lot, sometimes continuously
+- They are healthy, and well, but cry a lot, sometimes continuously

-- Whatever you do doesn’t keep him happy for more than a short time
+- Whatever you do doesn’t keep them happy for more than a short time

 - The crying tends to happen after feeds

-- It is likely that your baby has colic if he is crying continuously for at least three hours, at least three times a week.
+- It is likely that your baby has colic if they are crying continuously for at least three hours, at least three times a week.

 Reflux can also present like this, so if you have any concerns, please consult your health professional.